tilburgsciencehub/website/content/topics/Analyze/causal-inference/panel-data/system-gmm.md

 ## Overview

-- Introduce topic
-- Motivation why dynamic panel models are relevant; e.g. many economic relationships are dynamic in nature
-- include how they differ from "traditional" panel models and why that difference matters.

 [Panel data](\paneldata) follows observations of individuals over multiple time period, enabling researchers to uncover dynamic patterns that cannot be observed in cross-sectional or time-series data alone.

-[Traditional static panel data models](\paneldata-assumptions) rely on the assumption that observations are independently .. over time.
+Traditional static panel data models rely on the assumption that observations are independently .. over time.
 On the other hand, dynamic panel models are crucial in analyzing economic relationships that exhibit adjusment dynamics and persistence.
 Unlike traditional static panel models, dynamic panel analysis recognizes and incorporates the temporal interdepencies of variables by including the lagged dependent variable as a regressor.
 This often provides a more accurate representation.

 A new estimation method is suggested, as the OLS, FE and, RE method give bias. ..
 An R code example is given.